AstarNetwork/astar-docs/docs/integrations/dapp-listing/defillama.md

 Defi Llama provides inclusive, non-biased, and community-driven statistics for the decentralized finance industry.

-Astar/ Shiden is live on Defi Llama.
-Defi Llama maintains homepages for the top DeFi apps under [Astar Defi](https://defillama.com/chain/Astar) and [Shiden Defi](https://defillama.com/chain/Shiden).
+Astar and Shiden are live on Defi Llama, and you can find homepages for top DeFi apps in the Astar ecosystem under [Astar Defi](https://defillama.com/chain/Astar) and [Shiden Defi](https://defillama.com/chain/Shiden).

 ## How to list an Astar/Shiden DeFi project on Defi Llama